 Our last quick tip is to use Airplane mode.
 When you don’t need the “smart” aspects of your phone, or even need to make phone calls, turn on Airplane mode.
 This setting turns off all data, radios, services and more and most phones can last 4-5 days with it enabled.
 I use it whenever I travel or go on vacation and just need my phone for photos.

-The Pixel 3 and Pixel 3 XL are approaching their one-year anniversary, which means some might be starting to notice battery degradation.
-A battery will lose a little juice over time, but these tips should help you get more from your phone.
+The Pixel 3 and Pixel 3 XL will be two years old soon, which means some users might be starting to notice battery degradation.
+A battery will lose a little juice over time, but these tips should help you get a little more from your phone.

 Samsung Galaxy Android 10 Update Info (2020)